DNN Modularization via Activation-Driven Training: 's Approach

 \end{small}

-{ We note that our definitions of intra-class affinity and inter-class dispersion are inspired by principles of representation learning (RL)~\cite{bengio2013representation, taghanaki2021robust}, but are adapted for {\approach}’s modularization goal.
-Specifically, {\approach} uses cosine similarity as a measure for affinity and dispersion, rather than magnitude-aware similarity metrics commonly used in RL (e.g., Euclidean distance in triplet loss) to learn good embeddings. }

-\looseness-1 \textbf{Compactness:} As illustrated in Figure~\ref{fig:approach_overall_workflow}, although inter-class dispersion loss reduces shared influence across classes, it may not completely eliminate undesired influences, as neurons may still produce non-zero (even if near-zero) activations.
+\looseness-1 \textbf{Compactness} -- As illustrated in Figure~\ref{fig:approach_overall_workflow}, intra-class affinity loss may enhance neuron involvement, but in the process, could activate additional, non-essential neurons pertaining to a specific class.
+On the other hand, although inter-class dispersion loss reduces shared influence across classes, it may not completely eliminate undesired influences, as neurons may still produce non-zero (even if near-zero) activations.
 As a result, these neurons can still marginally affect non-target classes.
-On the other hand, intra-class affinity loss may enhance neuron involvement, but in the process, could activate additional, non-essential neurons pertaining to a specific class.

 To address this, we propose the third objective, compactness, which refines modularity by minimizing the number of neurons involved in predicting a class.
-The compactness loss $\mathcal{L}_{\text{com}}$ is designed based on $l_1$ norm~\cite{ma2019transformed}, and derives the desired properties from it, as discussed below:
+The compactness loss $\mathcal{L}_{\text{com}}$ is designed based on $l_1$-norm~\cite{ma2019transformed}, and derives the desired properties from it, as discussed below:

 \begin{small}

 \end{small}